PeterCamilleri/CX16/docs/vm1_am.md

 extended |  xa    | A 24 bit address with an 8 bit bank and a 16 bit address implied  |  none  | The data type is implied by the op code

+#### Notes:
+1. When byte values are pushed onto the stack, they are zero extended to 16 bits.
-Some instructions need to differentiate between signed and unsigned data.
+2. Some instructions need to differentiate between signed and unsigned data.
 For these operations the type is augmented with "s" for signed and "u" for unsigned.